Automatic Kolmogorov complexity, normality and finite state dimension revisited: Automatic Kolmogorov complexity

 \begin{proof}\leavevmode (a)~Consider an identity relation as a description mode; it corresponds to an automaton with one state.

 (b)~This is a direct corollary of Proposition~\ref{prop:modes},~(c).

 (c)~The definition of an automaton is symmetric (all edges can be reversed), and the $O(1)$-condition still holds.

 (d)~Let $R$ be an automatic description mode.
 An automaton defines a decidable (computable) relation, so $R$ is decidable.
-Since $R$ defines a $O(1)$-valued function, a Kolmogorov description of some $y$ that consists of its $R$-description $x$ and the ordinal number of $y$ among all strings that are in $R$-relation to $x$, is only $O(1)$ bits longer than~$x$.
+Since $R$ defines a $O(1)$-valued function, a Kolmogorov description of some $y$ that consists of its $R$-description $x$ and the ordinal number of $y$ among all strings that are in $R$-relation to $x$ (in some natural ordering), is only $O(1)$ bits longer than~$x$.

+(e)~This is a direct corollary of $d$, since there are less than $2^n$ strings of Kolmogorov complexity less than $n$.
+Or we may just count all the descriptions of length less than $n$.
+There are less than $2^n$ of them, and each describes only $O(1)$ strings.

-(e)~Consider an automaton that consists of a cycle where it reads one input symbol $1$ and then produces $c$ output symbols $1$.
-(Since we consider the relation as an $O(1)$-multivalued function, we sometimes consider the first components of pairs as ``input symbols'' and the second components as ``output symbols''.)
-Recall that there is no restrictions on initial and finite states, so this automaton produces all pairs $(1^k, 1^l)$ where $(k-1)c\le l \le (k+1)c$.
+(f)~Consider an automaton that consists of a cycle where it reads one input symbol $1$ and then produces $c$ output symbols $1$.
+Here we consider first components of pairs as ``input symbols'' and second components as ``output symbols'' since the relation is considered as an $O(1)$-multivalued function.
+Recall that there are no restrictions on initial and finite states, so this automaton produces all pairs $(1^k, 1^l)$ where $(k-1)c\le l \le (k+1)c$.

-(f)~Consider an arbitrary description mode, i.e., an automaton that defines some $O(1)$-valued relation.
+(g)~Consider an arbitrary description mode, i.e., an automaton that defines some $O(1)$-valued relation.
 Then every cycle in the automaton that produces some output letter should also produce some input letter, otherwise an empty input string corresponds to infinitely many output strings.
 For any sufficiently long path in the graph we can cut away a minimal cycle, removing at least one input letter and at most $c$ output letters, where $c$ is the number of states, until we get a path of length less than~$c$.